Raymond Moulton O'Brien: Principality of Thomond

+Invented arms of the 'Principality of Thomond' displayed at 5 Charlemont Street, Dublin; it combines elements from the arms of the Barons Inchiquin and Earls of Thomond.

 At some point between 1937 and 1944, O'Brien moved from New York to Dublin and became involved with the Irish fascist party Ailtirí na hAiséirghe.
 In 1944 he faked an accusation of slander against him which failed when the Chief Herald noticed that O'Brien was simultaneously plaintiff, defendant and arbitrator.
 In 1949 he was involved in a court case when he was struck by his neighbour.
 Later that year on June 17 he was arrested and tried for indecently assaulting a 12-year-old girl, however the jury failed to reach a verdict.
 He was arrested once more the next year on the same charges but was again found not guilty.

 Around this time O'Brien began claiming to be the Prince of a microstate known as the Principality of Thomond.
 The Southend Times in Britain published an interview with Count Howard d'Angerville, who had been appointed Honorary Dalcassian Envoy and Minister to England by "His Highness Prince O'Brien of Thomond".
 D'Angerville claimed that although the alleged principality's existence was not recognised by either Britain or Ireland it had already been recognised by "most of the crowned heads and republics throughout the world" including America, Sweden, Denmark, France, Belgium, Latvia and Estonia, despite the latter two nations having been annexed by the Soviet Union.
 A Belgian newspaper also published an article alleging the existence of the principality.

 O'Brien's claims continued to deceive many foreign newspapers and diplomats to the consternation of the Department of External Affairs who circulated to all of its missions abroad a statement prepared by the Irish Genealogical Office denying O'Brien's titles and the existence of the principality.
 Despite this, diplomatic confusion continued to circulate abroad including from the governments of East Germany and Monaco.